 Here we'll describe the basics of the two-settlement system and use it to determine generator payments.
 Suppose that a generator clears an amount GDA in the day-ahead market and an amount GRT in the real-time market.
 The total payments to that generator under the two settlement system would be:

-As a simple example, a generator who cleared 10 MWh in the day-ahead market and 11 MWh in the real-time market with prices LMPDA = $5/MWh and LMPDA = $10/MWh would get a total payment under the two settlement system of $60 (being made up of $50 in day ahead and $10 in real time).
+As a simple example, a generator who cleared 10 MWh in the day-ahead market and 11 MWh in the real-time market with prices LMPDA = $5/MWh and LMPDA = $10/MWh would get a total payment under the two settlement system of $60 (being made up of $50 in day ahead and $10 in real-time).

 But what if a generator is cleared to produce electricity in the day-ahead market but isn't needed when the RTO clears the real-time market based on its hour-ahead demand forecast?
 That generator would probably have incurred some costs to be "committed," or ready to generate electricity on a 24-hour ahead basis.
-In these cases, the RTO will typically reimburse the generator for any costs directly connected to being committed to produce electricity (which, remember is different than actually producing electricity).
-These payments are variously called "uplift" or "out of market" payments, and are not reflected in any LMP.
+In these cases, the RTO will typically reimburse the generator for any costs directly connected to being committed to producing electricity (which, remember is different than actually producing electricity).
+These payments are variously called "uplift" or "out of market" payments and are not reflected in any LMP.